 ARTINA 2020: LIGHT: A Sculptural Solar Dance is the perfect outdoor activity to enjoy during these times of social distancing.
-This outdoor juried sculpture garden by Gaby Mizes, features the works of members of the Washington Sculptors Group (WSG) is installed throughout the rustic museum grounds.
+This outdoor juried sculpture garden by Gaby Mizes, features the works of members of the Washington Sculptors Group (WSG) installed throughout the rustic museum grounds.
 Guests may view the exhibit any day of the week, no reservations required.
 There is free onsite parking.
 Indoor use of the facility, including restrooms will not be permitted.
 Guests are asked to use their discretion while enjoying the exhibit, mask use is required.

 As climate change concerns continue to rise, we need to increase the uptake of renewable energy to help reduce the use of polluting fossil fuels.
 In this exhibit, LIGHT: A Sculptural Solar Dance, artists used renewable energy sculptures to represent a need for better environmental responsibility.
 Work in this exhibition re-imagines solar energy as an art form.
 It adopts sunlight as the medium, the subject matter, or the energy source of the art.
 Artists explored how light, sun, sound, and energy intersect, capturing the importance of sustainability by using solar energy in existing or site-specific outdoor sculptures: art made from sunlight—the energy source for life on Earth.
 Visitors will find sculptural displays celebrating the energy of the sun’s warming rays.

 In thinking through the dance between art and light, Danish-Icelandic artist Olafur Eliasson’s and American artist James Turrell’s thoughts may come to mind: